Orange-OpenSource/a11y-guidelines/CONTRIBUTE.md

 $ git commit -m "fix(main navigation): current page was not announced by screen readers"
 ```

 Don't forget to frequently push your commits to GitHub to avoid the risk of loosing your work.
-The first time you push, you will need to launch some arguments alongside the `git push` command:
+The first time you push, you will need to pass some arguments alongside the `git push` command:

 ```shell
 $ git push --set-upstream origin my-new-branch